hishark/Kotlin-Crash-Course/Variables and Data Types/README.md

 |Double	|double|
 |Char	|char|
 |Boolean|	boolean|
 > The mapping is quite trivial, but note that this mapping only works because Kotlin’s types cannot be null by default, just like Java’s primitive types cannot hold null.
-Kotlin’s approach to null safety is explained in detail later in the course.
+Kotlin’s approach to null safety is explained in detail later in [Nullable Types](https://github.com/hishark/Kotlin-Crash-Course/tree/master/Variables%20and%20Data%20Types#nullable-types).

 ## Kotlin's Type inferences